-- a) These rules apply to full-time postgraduate certificate programmes.
+- a) These rules apply to full-time (9 months) postgraduate diploma programmes.
 The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
 The Module Directory will give detail of assessment arrangements.
-The Programme Structure will identify which modules are core for the programme. - b) A core module must be taken as part of the programmes structure and passed, with no condonement of marks below a pass allowed. - c) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.
+The Programme Structure will identify which modules are core for the Programme. - b) A taught module is any assessed component excluding the dissertation or equivalent.
+A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.